g2valdez/willievaldez.github.io/_posts/2020-10-03-AutomaticRegistration.md

     }
 ```

 Now how do we get each class to call `RegisterEnemyType`?
 If only we could call a function in the static space of a source file.
-Well, we can! we just have make  `RegisterEnemyType` return a value.
-Make a macro that constructs a static value with our function call like this:
+Well, we can!
+We just have make  `RegisterEnemyType()` return a value.
+Let's make a macro that constructs a static value with our function call like this:
 ```cpp
 #define REGISTER_ENEMY_TYPE(CLASS) size_t g_enemyNum##__COUNTER__ = Enemy::RegisterEnemyType<CLASS>(#CLASS)
 ```